J-Afzal/Terminal-Games/README.md

 The continuous integration workflow runs against all commits on pull requests, builds the code, runs unit tests and performs linting checks.

-The continuous deployment workflow runs against all commits to master, builds the code and deploys the executables as a release.
+The continuous deployment workflow runs against all commits to main, builds the code and deploys the executables as a release.

 ## Development Setup